Does it hurt to get a tattoo?

 Do you tattoo people under 18?

+Both yes and no: I do not tattoo single individuals under the age of 18.
 If you come by yourself, you need a valid ID that shows that you are 18 years old or older.
 However, if you are 16 or 17 years old, I can in some cases agree to do family related tattoos depending on sizes, placements and designs.
 This would need BOTH legal guardians present with their IDs.

 Do you do drop ins?